microconfig/microconfig/README.md

 </configuration>
 ```
 So we want every service to have it own logback.xml with resolved ${application.name}.
-Let's configure this template for order and payment services.
+Let's configure order and payment services to use this template.

 **orders/application.properties**
 ```*.properties